Neurosis: Breuer, Freud and contemporaries (1880-1939)

 Jung gave a speech explaining his understanding of Freud's work called Psychoanalysis and Neurosis in New York in 1912.
 It was published in 1916.

 The journal Internationale Zeitschrift für Psychoanalyse was established in 1913, and continued until 1941.

-The battlefield stresses of World War I (1914–18) lead to many cases of strong short-term psychological symptoms, known today as "combat stress reaction" (CSR).
+The battlefield stresses of World War I (1914–18) led to many cases of strong short-term psychological symptoms, known today as "combat stress reaction" (CSR).
 Other terms for the condition include "combat fatigue", "battle fatigue", "battle neurosis", "shell shock" and "operational stress reaction".
 The general psychological term acute stress disorder was first used for this condition at this time.

 The fight-or-flight response was first described by American physiologist Walter Bradford Cannon in 1915.

-American military psychiatrist Thomas W. Salmon (the chief consultant in psychiatry in the American Expeditionary Force) released the book The care and treatment of mental diseases and war neuroses ("shell shock") in the British army in 1917, dealing primarily with what was considered was the best treatment for hysteria.
+American military psychiatrist Thomas W. Salmon (the chief consultant in psychiatry in the American Expeditionary Force) released the book The care and treatment of mental diseases and war neuroses ("shell shock") in the British army in 1917, dealing primarily with what was considered to be the best treatment for hysteria.
 His recommendations were broadly adopted in the US armed forces.

 Freud's most explanatory work on neurosis was his lectures later grouped together as "General Theory of the Neuroses" (1916–17), forming part 3 of the book Vorlesungen zur Einführung in die Psychoanalyse (1917), later published in English as A General Introduction to Psychoanalysis (1920).

 In that work, Freud noted that:The meaning of neurotic symptoms was first discovered by J. Breuer in the study and felicitous cure of a case of hysteria which has since become famous (1880–82).
 It is true that P. Janet independently reached the same result...

 The [neurotic] symptom develops as a substitution for something else that has remained suppressed.
 Certain psychological experiences should normally have become so far elaborated that consciousness would have attained knowledge of them.
 This did not take place, however, but out of these interrupted and disturbed processes, imprisoned in the unconscious, the symptom arose...

 Our therapy does its work by means of changing the unconscious into the conscious, and is effective only in so far as it has the opportunity of bringing about this transformation...Freud added to this with his paper "Aus der Geschichte einer infantilen Neurose" (From the History of an Infantile Neurosis) published in 1918, which is a detailed case study of his treatment of the "Wolfman".

 The International Journal of Psychoanalysis was founded by Ernest Jones in 1920.

 In response to stress injuries from World War I, the British government produced the Report of the War Office Committee of Inquiry into "Shell-Shock", which was published in 1922.